M-Colley/uam-sumo/README.md

 - Script to automatically create Urban Air Mobility hubs
   - Given a valid sumocfg and a list of coordinates, we automatically generate UAM hubs at those coordinates
-  - All hubs are directly connected to each other, without any interaction with the normal road network
+  - All hubs are directly connected to each other, without any interaction with the standard road network
   - Each hub is reachable for pedestrians in the simulation by foot
   - We added a custom Air Taxi vehicle type, extending SUMO's taxi.
 Relevant parameters, such as its person capacity, maximum speed and emission class can be adjusted
   - The custom Air Taxis, called uamtaxi, automatically select the best UAM hub to return to, after delivering their customer.
 The hub selection parameters are also adjustable